HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - review Medium post(s)
       - Python system seems to be an important intermediate Productivity Improvement step
         - a re-install is underway to fix a careless typo
-          - this will likly lead to a full .nix install in order to get the integration benefits for LLama
+          - this will likly lead to a full .nix install in order to get the integration benefits of/for LLama
     - Ailinks - direct & via DiigoH
         - test this further
     - How to use Chat(s) for my RePo(s)